Bernardo-f/Care4Plant-App/README.md

 Some key files within the source code include:

-* injection_container.dart, which centralizes the configuration and initialization of application dependencies;
+* injection_container.dart, which centralizes the configuration and initialization of application dependencies.

 * .env.dart.example, which provides an example file with configuration parameters such as server URL and notification options.